ZipEntry Unicode C Reference Documentation

 const wchar_t *CkZipEntryW_comment(HCkZipEntryW cHandle);

-The comment stored within the Zip for this entry.
+Gets or sets the comment stored in the ZIP archive for this entry.

 top